The interactive bowl also called a slow feeder bowl is an enrichment accessory that every dog and cat owner should own.

 Whatever the bowl or the toy is used, the important thing is to offer interactive feeding.
 You can also use your creativity to make your own!

 - Activity for troubleshooting

 Using an interactive bowl to feed your pet instead of a regular bowl will benefit him.
-Also, it is possible to use it to give him treats, supplements or medication.
+Also, it can be used to give him treats, supplements, or medication.

 It’s a great way to train your dog and keep him busy.
 For example, you can give an interactive bowl before going for a walk or before training.
 This way, your dog will be more tempted to listen to you, because he will have spent his excess energy and will be able to concentrate better.

-It can also be used to redirect his attention when he has unwanted behaviour such as chewing, barking at the window, digging in the garden and destroying objects or furniture.
+It can also be used to redirect his attention when he has unwanted behavior such as chewing, barking at the window, digging in the garden, and destroying objects or furniture.

-In addition, most behavioural problems are due to a lack of mental and physical stimulation.
-So by allowing your pet to spend himself physically and mentally, you will reduce problematic behaviours.
+In addition, most behavioral problems are due to a lack of mental and physical stimulation.
+So by allowing your pet to spend himself physically and mentally, you will reduce problematic behaviors.

 It’s a great tool for troubleshooting if you can’t go on a walk with your dog for reasons like: